• Skip to primary navigation

 Other ingredients

-• 3 sprigs spring onion keep white and green part separated
+• 3 stalks spring onion keep green and white parts separated

 • 1 Thai red chili finely chopped

-• 1 cup water adjust to get the desired consistency
+• 1 cup water or, as required to get the desired consistency

 Instructions

-• Meanwhile, heat oil in a pan.
+• Meanwhile, heat the oil in a pan.
 Add chopped garlic and saute until it starts turning brown.
-Add chopped red chili and white part of spring onion.
+Add chopped red chili and the white part of spring onion.
 Saute for a few seconds.

-• Next, add sliced onion and saute until it turns translucent.
+• Next, add sliced onion and cook until it turns translucent.

 • Add chopped tomatoes, salt, sugar, soy sauce, and pepper.
-Mix and cook for around 5 minutes.
+Mix and cook on medium heat for around 7-8 minutes or until the tomatoes turn mushy.
+You may cover the pan to fasten this step.

-• Pour 1 cup of water into the pan and cook for another 3-4 minutes.
+• Pour a cup of water into the pan and cook for another 3-4 minutes on medium-high heat.

 • Serve hot with steamed Jasmine or sticky rice.